Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 The following are common activities for DNS service operators and in all cases should be minimised or completely avoided if possible for DNS privacy services.
-If data is retained it should be encrypted and either aggregated, psuedonymised or anonymised whenever possible.
+If data is retained it should be encrypted and either aggregated, pseudonymized or anonymized whenever possible.
 In general the principle of data minimization described in [@!RFC6973] should be applied.

-* Transient data (e.g. that used for real time monitoring and threat analysis which might be held only memory) should be retained for the shorted period deemed operationally feasible.
+* Transient data (e.g. that is used for real time monitoring and threat analysis which might be held only memory) should be retained for the shortest possible period deemed operationally feasible.
-* The retention period of DNS traffic logs should be only that required to sustain operation of the service and, to the extent that such exists, meet regulatory requirements.
+* The retention period of DNS traffic logs should be only those required to sustain operation of the service and, to the extent that such exists, meet regulatory requirements.
 * DNS privacy services should not track users except for the particular purpose